HomeLatest NewsGovTechNational Consumer Helpline to handle GST queries after 2025 reforms

 The initiative aligns the helpline with the Next-Gen GST Reforms 2025, approved during the 56th GST Council meeting chaired by Finance Minister Nirmala Sitharaman.

-According to the Department of Consumer Affairs, a dedicated GST category has been enabled on the helpline’s Integrated Grievance Redressal Mechanism (INGRAM) portal.
+According to the of Consumer Affairs, a dedicated GST category has been enabled on the helpline’s Integrated Grievance Redressal Mechanism (INGRAM) portal.

 Advertisement